bcmi/Image-Harmonization-Dataset-iHarmony4/README.md

 ### 6. Uformer

 Zhendong Wang released the code and model of their paper "*Uformer: A General U-Shaped Transformer for Image Restoration*" (arXiv2021) in their [GitHub](<https://github.com/ZhendongWang6/Uformer>).
 We make some changes corresponds to our setting and adopt the default training strategy to train Uformer16 from scratch using the released code from their GitHub.
-The trained model and test code could be found in [BaiduCloud](https://pan.baidu.com/s/1ldi495B_GKib-vLlE6dTrw) (access code: 6ulc).
+The trained model and test code would be found in [BaiduCloud](https://pan.baidu.com/s/1ldi495B_GKib-vLlE6dTrw) (access code: 6ulc).

 ### 7. HRNet